 Crane handle

 The crane handle pushes the offset idea further.
-The angle between the ring finger ring and the thumb ring is more pronounced, which encourages a hand position that stays tilted downward.
-Stylists who do a lot of blow-cut work, layered cuts, or modern technique often prefer crane handles because they minimise wrist twist further than a standard offset.
+The angle between the finger ring and thumb ring is more pronounced, encouraging a lower hand position.
+Some stylists prefer this shape for blow-dry cutting, layered cuts, or techniques that otherwise require more wrist movement.

 Offset vs crane — how to choose